p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Modify run, dodge, and lunge speed.
 * Modify base damage dealt.
 * Receive notification when a bed has collapsed.
-* Skip recieve crown video.
+* Skip receive crown video.
 * Mass collect resources from select structures.
 WIP*
 * Remove New Game button when you have at least one save game.
 * Enable Save on exit when quitting.
 UI is modified to reflect this.